An eye and orbit ultrasound is a test to look at the eye area, and to measure the size and structures of the eye.

 Echography - eye orbit; Ultrasound - eye orbit; Ocular ultrasonography; Orbital ultrasonography

 Fisher YL, Nogueira F, Salles D. Diagnostic ophthalmic ultrasonography.
 In: Tasman W, Jaeger EA, eds.
-Duane's Foundations of Clinical Ophthalmology.
-15th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2009:chap 108.
+Duane's Ophthalmology.
+2013 ed.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2012:vol 2, chap 108.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.